Saddleback toad

-The saddleback toads (Brachycephalus) are a genus of tiny toads and frogs in the family Brachycephalidae in the order Anura, ranging from south Bahia to Santa Catarina in southeastern Brazil.
-The genus includes two main groups, the often brightly coloured pumpkin toadlets, and the overall brown and more frog-like flea frogs (or flea toads), which once were placed in their own genus Psyllophryne.
-Some pumpkin toadlets are toxic and their often bright colours are considered aposematic.
-At about 1 cm or less in snout–vent length, the flea frogs are some of the smallest frogs in the world.
+Saddleback toads are members of the genus Brachycephalus, being very small anurans in the family Brachycephalidae.
+The genus is further divided into two species groups: the pumpkin toadlets and the flea frogs (or flea toads; once placed in genus Psyllophryne).
+Some pumpkin toadlets are toxic; their often bright colours are thus considered aposematic.
+In contrast, the overall brown and more frog-like flea frogs are some of the smallest frogs in the world, measuring around 1 cm in snout–vent length.

-The saddleback toads live among leaf litter in the Atlantic rainforest, ranging from near sea level to an altitude of 1900 m, with most species restricted to highland cloud forest.
-They are mostly diurnal, feed on tiny invertebrates and breeding is by direct development, with eggs laid on land and hatching into young frogs (no tadpole stage).
+The saddleback toads live among leaf litter in the Atlantic rainforest of southern Bahia to Santa Catarina in southeastern Brazil, ranging from near sea level to an altitude of 1900 m, with most species restricted to highland cloud forest.
+They are mostly diurnal, feeding on leaf-litter invertebrates and breeding through direct development, with eggs laid on land and hatching into young frogs, without a tadpole stage.

-The majority of the Brachycephalus species have only been discovered in the 21st century.
-Most species have tiny ranges and are seriously threatened.
+The majority of the Brachycephalus species have only been discovered and described in the 21st century.
+Most species have very restricted ranges and so are seriously threatened.